KatieLars/KatieLars.github.io/_posts/2017-11-10-spicing_up_sinatra.markdown

 As I write this, I think there is a way to organize my params a little better and create some helper methods that would rectify this problem.
 Perhaps if I had created a params organization that was more along the lines of `{spice => {:name => "Curry", :flavor_id => "2", :recipe_ids => [ "2", "3"], :recipe => {:name => "Daal", :url => "daal.com"}}`

 That way if `:recipe` were every blank because the user didn't actually want to create a recipe, the code (in theory) wouldn't break . . . hmmmmm . . .
-On a more critical note, I didn't feel as if organizing params was every truly discussed.
+On a more critical note, I didn't feel as if organizing params was every truly discussed in the coursework.
 Like, when you have a nested form what are the best practices for how your params should look?
 In the Nested Forms lesson, the example students/courses/grades was organized much like it was above.
 But in subsequent lessons, I found that instead of one big hash (in this case a spice hash) there may be another hash corresponding to a new object you created.
 And this was how I ended up arranging my params `{spice => {:name => "Curry", :flavor_id => "2", :recipe_ids => [ "2", "3"]}, recipe => {:name => "Daal", :url => "daal.com"}}` So now there are two hashes--spice and recipe--that correspond with the new objects the post request will create.
 And that's how we run into the aforementioned issue of blank params.

 But right now IT WORKS.
 IT.
 WORKS.